luisdiogo2071317/azure-docs.pt-pt/articles/event-hubs/event-hubs-dotnet-standard-getstarted-receive-eph.md

     }
     ```

-## <a name="write-a-main-console-method-that-uses-the-simpleeventprocessor-class-to-receive-messages"></a>Escreva um método principal de consola que utiliza a classe SimpleEventProcessor para receber mensagens
+## <a name="update-the-main-method-to-use-simpleeventprocessor"></a>Atualize o método Principal para utilizar SimpleEventProcessor

 1. Adicione as seguinte declarações `using` à parte superior do ficheiro Program.cs.